 In our primary analyses, we measure the extent of DEI discussions in financial statements based on the count of DEI keywords.
 However, this approach does not consider how firms discuss diversity and whether diversity-washing firms discuss DEI differently than other firms.
-Therefore, in this section, we examine the content of DEI discussions to understand how diversity-washing firms differ in their discussions and whether the nature of these discussions is predictive of future hiring behaviors.
+Therefore, in this section, we examine the content of DEI discussions to understand how diversity-washing firms differ in their DEI discussions and whether the content is consistent with misleading DEI discussions.

 6.1.
-Diversity Washing and Topics
+DEI Topics

-In this subsection, we explore whether diversity-washing firms differ in their discussion of DEI.
+In this subsection, we explore whether diversity-washing firms differ in their discussion of DEI topics.
 We test differences across the four broad topic categories presented in Figure 3 by regressing the fraction of DEI sentences assigned to a category on our two diversity-washing measures, firm-level controls, and industry and year fixed effects.

-We report the results in Table 11, and our findings suggest that diversity washers discuss DEI differently in several important directions.
-First, as seen in columns 1 and 2 of Panel A, diversity washers highlight corporate culture and equity more frequently, despite having less diversity.
+We report the results in Table 13, and our findings suggest diversity washers discuss DEI differently along several important dimensions.
+First, as seen in columns 1 and 2 of Panel A, diversity washers highlight corporate culture and equity more frequently despite having less diversity.
 Our findings in column 1 demonstrate that as the level of diversity washing increases, the proportion of discussion allocated to this topic also increases.
 These differences are economically significant, with diversity washers having approximately 36.0% more discussion related to these topics as a fraction of their total DEI discussions, as measured in column 2 (relative to the non-diversity washer average of 12.28%).
-Overall, this further highlights how firms may be misleading stakeholders and shareholders.
+Overall, this finding further highlights how firms may be misleading stakeholders and shareholders.

-In columns 3 and 4 of Panel A, we also find that diversity washers discuss corporate governance less frequently, which suggests that they may have weaker governance structures to foster improved diversity.29 Relatedly, columns 1 and 2 of Panel B show that diversity washers allocate more time discussing employment law and regulation, which likely reflects efforts to control the damage resulting from their more frequent adverse DEI outcomes, such as EEOC violations.
-This may also be partially explained by an increased propensity to provide boilerplate language regarding compliance with existing employment laws or to protect themselves in the case of a lawsuit.
+In columns 3 and 4 of Panel A, we also find diversity washers discuss corporate governance less frequently, which suggests they may have weaker governance structures to foster improved diversity.
+Relatedly, columns 1 and 2 of Panel B show diversity washers allocate more time discussing employment law and regulation, which likely reflects efforts to control the damage resulting from their more frequent adverse DEI outcomes, such as EEOC violations.
+This observation may also be partially explained by an increased propensity to provide boilerplate language regarding compliance with existing employment laws or to protect themselves in case of a lawsuit.

 6.2.
-Forward-looking Discussions
+Vaque and Ambiguous DEI Discussions